 I'm delighted to bring you some of the many highlights from the biannual International Myopia Conference!
 In its 17th iteration, it was held from September 12-15 in Tokyo, Japan.
 Over this four-part news update, I'll summarise some of the more clinically-focused updates in what is traditionally a heavily research orientated conference.
+Highlights from the biannual International Myopia Conference (IMC2019), includes the IMI new paper, accomodation microfluctuations and DIMS lens

 The International Myopia Institute Update